Catholics and contraception

 Some might say that they are worried that the Church has a lot of power to teach morals.
-I believe God intended to establish a teaching body that would not change its understanding of morality with every change in the socio-economical wind.
-I believe God promised Peter that he would protect the Church from errors in teaching.
+We believe God intended to establish a teaching body that would not change its understanding of morality with every change in the socio-economical wind.
+We believe God promised Peter that he would protect the Church from errors in teaching.
 A look at my own miserable life before becoming Catholic is all the evidence I need to assure me that it is better to trust the Church with morals than to my own feeble reasoning which is riddled with self-rationalizations.

 Theology of the Body - a quiet sexual revolution that is bringing the children of chaos back to becoming children of the Light

 Pope John Paul II did a fantastic series of lectures on human sexuality.
 These lectures from his Wednesday audiences have brought a renewed love of the Bible and an incredible movement of the spirit to purify people's sexual lives, and to convince us of the true meaning of love, sex, marriage and openness to life.
 Christopher West is doing a great job of teaching this. www.tobinstitute.org

 Natural Family Planning (NFP) is holistic, natural and healthy